marlikf77/alx-system_engineering-devops/0x01-shell_permissions/README.md

-read me filr for shell permission
+README file for shell permissions